learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 Now, lets consider another example.
 "Who's bad" is still playing a concert at central park, but the disagree on the final three songs that they will play.
 They only get a 12min gig slot, so they really can't play more than 3, yet they have a shortlist of 8 they need to pick from.
 How many final song selections are possible given this info?
 As for the first example, the order of the songs played is still important.

 When the band members decide on the first song, they have 8 possible songs to choose from.
-When chosing the second song, they have 7 to choose from.
+When choosing the second song, they have 7 to choose from.
 Then for the third song, they have 6 left.

  $ \text{# Jackson k-permutations} = 8*7*6 = 336$